-St Columba’s College is located twenty-five miles from central London in the Cathedral City of St Albans, Hertfordshire.
-SCC is a thriving 4-18 Catholic, independent, coeducational day school comprising 800 pupils.
+St Columba’s College is located twenty-five miles from central London in the historic Cathedral City of St Albans, Hertfordshire.
+It is a thriving Catholic, independent, co-educational day school for pupils aged 4–18, comprising approximately 820 students across the Preparatory and Senior Schools.

-Originally founded in 1939, the school was re-established by the Brothers of the Sacred Heart (United States) in 1955.
-Its educational philosophy emanates from the traditions and religious values of the order.
-The College welcomes children and families of all faiths as well as those of no particular persuasion.
-The school prides itself on its family, community ethos, engaging with parents and pupils on a personal level, so they are known, treasured, and valued.
-It is a welcoming, dynamic, forward thinking school.
-Formation of the whole person is at the root of its educational ethos and mission.
+Founded in 1939 and re-established by the Brothers of the Sacred Heart (United States) in 1955, the College’s educational philosophy is rooted in the traditions and religious values of the Order.
+While proudly Catholic, St Columba’s warmly welcomes children and families of all faiths, as well as those of no particular religious persuasion.
+The College is renowned for its strong family ethos, sense of community, outstanding pastoral care and commitment to holistic education.
+It is a welcoming, dynamic and forward-thinking school where the formation of the whole person lies at the heart of its mission.

 Entry.
-St Columba’s College admits pupils from 4–18, and there are currently 800 students in the Prep and Senior School.
-Whilst the main entry point for the Prep tends to be Reception, we welcome applications throughout the year, places gained being dependent on assessment and suitability.
-The main entry point for the Senior school is September at 11+, by entrance test and interview, with a smaller group being offered entry at 13+.
-Internal and external entrants to 6th Form must have a minimum of six grades at 6 or above.
-Applications for places occasionally available in other year groups and times of year are welcome.
+St Columba’s College admits pupils from ages 4–18.
+Reception is the main entry point to the Preparatory School, although applications throughout the year are welcomed, subject to assessment and suitability.
+Entry to the Senior School is primarily at 11+ through entrance testing and interview, with a smaller intake at 13+.
+Sixth Form applicants, both internal and external, must achieve a minimum of six GCSE grades at 6 or above.
+Applications for places in other year groups are considered where availability allows.

 Scholarships.
 Academic and Music scholarships are awarded at 11+, 13+ and Lower 6th.
 Drama and Sports Scholarships are also available at 13+ and Lower 6th.
 Means-tested Bursaries are offered at all levels of entry.

 Sporting Provision.
-All students participate, and the College has a strong sporting reputation.
-It seeks to offer the opportunity to participate in a wide range of disciplines, promotes competition, and actively encourages high performance both in individual and team sports.
-A rich variety is available at all levels, including Rugby, Hockey, Basketball, Football, Tennis, Cricket, Netball, Athletics, Swimming, Cross Country, Dance and Golf.
-Facilities include a large gymnasium, a fully equipped fitness suite and all weather and grass pitches on site.
-The Sports Department makes extensive use of significant local facilities of soccer and rugby pitches, an athletics track, swimming pool and a golf course which are all immediately adjacent to the College site.
+All pupils participate in sport, and the College enjoys a strong sporting reputation.
+A wide range of activities is offered, including Rugby, Hockey, Basketball, Football, Tennis, Cricket, Netball, Athletics, Swimming, Cross Country, Dance, Equestrian and Golf.
+Facilities include a large gymnasium, fitness suite, all-weather and grass pitches, with additional local facilities adjacent to the College site.

 Preparatory School.
-The Preparatory School is on the same site as the Senior School and shares many of its facilities.
+The Preparatory School is located on the same site as the Senior School and benefits from access to many of its excellent facilities, as well as specialist teaching - a true 4-18 experience!
+At the same time, Prep pupils enjoy a range of their own purpose-built specialist areas, including a dedicated library, science laboratory, art room and Forest School, all within a warm and supportive setting.
+The Preparatory School also has a range of specialist teachers who work solely within the Prep, ensuring high-quality teaching and support tailored specifically to younger pupils.
 The Prep has a strong family atmosphere, providing a secure and purposeful environment in which expectations are high.
 It admits students by assessment into the Lower Prep and Upper Prep.
 In their final year, most Preparatory School pupils are offered unconditional places at St Columba’s College Senior School, following recommendations by Prep School staff.

 Alumni.
 St. Columba's College Alumni is an engaging, thriving and committed arm of the school which continues that familial engagement and strength of the College.
 It naturally welcomes former students, staff and governors to interact with its many social, community and networking events throughout the year.
 It also provides access to the College business directory to build a lifelong network of friendships and call upon Alumni members for career development.
 Alumni are active in charitable events, specialists talks to school members, Inspirational Days, work experience, apprenticeship placement and offer careers advice and mentoring amongst many other offerings.